Lake Rotoiti Circuit

 From Mt Robert Road, take the Lakeside Track along the western shore of the lake.
 The track passes through forests of mānuka and kānuka, and then beech, crossing several shingle fans before reaching Whisky Falls.

-Almost 40 metres high, the falls provide a damp atmosphere for the thick walls of moss and ferns.
+Almost 40 m high, the falls provide a damp atmosphere for the thick walls of moss and ferns.
 The remains of an illicit whisky still were found here in the 1880s, giving the falls their name.

 Return the same way.